danfbrowne/DetectionTheory/README.md

 # DetectionTheory
-Matlab and related files from a detection theory course.
+Matlab and related files from the Detection Theory graduate course.